edk2-porting/linux-next/Documentation/mm/hmm.rst

 This replaces all mappings for pages in the given range with special swap entries.
-Any attempt to access the swap entry results in a fault which is resovled by replacing the entry with the original mapping.
+Any attempt to access the swap entry results in a fault which is resolved by replacing the entry with the original mapping.
 A driver gets notified that the mapping has been changed by MMU notifiers, after which point it will no longer have exclusive access to the page.
 Exclusive access is guaranteed to last until the driver drops the page lock and page reference, at